Did you remember this viral post of an employee asking for a mental health break from her boss?

 It is important to take care of your mental health.
 If you are looking for a job and have been diagnosed with depression or any mental illness, try to inquire if the company offers mental health services for their employees.
 This would include counseling or taking time off just like what Parker did.
 Take note that this should be different from vacation leaves.
 Mental health break is specifically intended for seeking mental health treatment and rejuvenation.

+“Depression symptoms are particularly troubling if someone displays more than one, or if they persist for more than two weeks,” says Simon Rego, PsyD, associate professor of clinical psychiatry.
 It is important that you need to know what your company can do for you so that you will not be put in a haphazard position whenever your depression hits rock bottom.

 Definitely, the company would wonder why you will ask these questions so we suggest that you have to be honest about your condition.

 If you are already working for a company with such benefits, be responsible and honest in obtaining them.
 Strictly follow your treatment plan and adhere to the advice of your therapist.
 Don’t forget to take your medications as they can help a lot in regulating your mood, allowing you to perform at your optimum level.